by John Brown,

 Teach to shift kid’s mountain bikes

 One big difference between riding around the neighborhood and on trails is the need to shift quickly and frequently.
 Most kid’s mountain bikes have between six and 21 gears, with the higher gears used on the pavement and the lower gears for off-road conditions.
-Teaching your kid(s) how and when to shift will become more comfortable while riding over varying trail conditions.
-I find it is easy to train them on the sidewalk, in front of my home.
+Teaching your kid(s) how and when to shift will help them become more comfortable while riding over varying trail conditions.
+It is easy to train them on the sidewalk in front of my home.
 Have your child ride down the sidewalk in one gear, then shift to an easier gear and pedal on the grass when returning.
-By shifting between gears and conditions, kids can get a great feel for how the gears work.
+By shifting between gears and conditions, kids can get an excellent feel for how the gears work.